romaricpascal/generator-playground/README.md

+> This repository is now [hosted on Gitlab](https://gitlab.com/romaricpascal/generator-playground).
+Please head there if you wish to contribute.
+Thanks 🙂

 # generator-playground [![Build Status](https://secure.travis-ci.org/rhumaric/generator-playground.png?branch=master)](https://travis-ci.org/rhumaric/generator-playground)

 > A generator for [Yeoman](http://yeoman.io) that scaffolds a simple web project for when you need to